 On the other hand, many trails are not signposted at all, so visitors should obtain an Ordnance Survey map to find their way around.

 Visitors will encounter harmoniously-sited features along the walks designed to increase ones interest and enjoyment.
-These include a lochside viewing platform, granite sculptures, a totem pole, benches and picnic tables.
+These include lochside viewing, granite sculptures, a totem pole, benches and picnic tables.

-The bulk of our forest is conifer plantation and subject to regular harvesting.
-However, there are substantial patches of native woodland, set aside by FCS as areas of biodiversity: for example, the Smithland/Barean Loch corridor in the south and Woodhouse Meadow towards the north.
-The forest therefore appears pleasantly mixed and varied as compared with the usual forestry plantation.
-These designated areas are carefully protected by FCS and are free from disturbance caused by commercial activity.
-In a recent survey by volunteers over 400 species were observed in the course of a day, some of which are rare and endangered.
+The bulk of our forest is conifer plantation and will be managed accordingly.
+There are substantial patches of native woodland, set aside by Forestry and Land Scotland as areas of biodiversity: for example, the Smithland/Barean Loch corridor in the south and Woodhouse Meadow towards the north.
+These designated areas are carefully protected and are free from disturbance caused by commercial activity.
+In a recent survey by volunteers, over 400 species were observed in the course of a day, some of which are rare and endangered.

 There exists, therefore, the opportunity for Partnership members to engage in a variety of conservation projects that are designed to enhance the existing flora and fauna.
 Projects undertaken over the last 5 years include native tree planting, coppicing, pond excavation, meadow seed sowing, constructing habitat piles and moth, bat and butterfly identification.
 The range of activity is limited only by the imagination and industry of our volunteers and there is ample scope for new people with fresh ideas to become involved.